syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 Dim pptxDoc As IPresentation = Presentation.Open("Header.pptx")
 'Get the note slide from the presenatation.
 Dim noteSlide As INotesSlide = pptxDoc.Slides(0).NotesSlide
-'Modify the existing content of header. noteSlide.HeadersFooters.Header.Text = "Header content is modified" 'Save the modified PowerPoint presentation. pptxDoc.Save("Result.pptx")
+'Modify the existing content of the header. noteSlide.HeadersFooters.Header.Text = "Header content is modified" 'Save the modified PowerPoint presentation. pptxDoc.Save("Result.pptx")